 Where can you find PSDP people in print, on the screen, or on the airwaves?

 Please note that we generally avoid appearing in news segments or shows in which the reporter or host advocates action contrary to our mission (reporting without advocating is acceptable).
 Recently, this has included attempts to prevent handlers of legitimate, owner-trained service dogs from acquiring standard working gear.
 (See “There Are No Fake Vests” to find out what’s wrong with CCI’s position.)
-Regardless, we are happy to provide expertise in consultation for reports involving service dogs and related topics.
+Regardless, we are happy to provide expertise in consultation for reports involving service dogs and related topics; we have been consulted on background for newspapers like USA Today and local news stations around the country.

 • Transit Access Report is a subscription-based paper newsletter reporting on developments in transportation accessibility, published by Letter Publications.
 As the author of PSDP’s ACAA update guide, Brad Morris was interviewed for an article appearing in the May 10, 2016 edition, “Psychiatric Service Dog Users Seek Parity in Air Access Regs”.